Jirka-Mayer/resq-doc-marker/docs/uploading-files-tutorial.md

 > **Note:** The production deployment runs at:
 > https://quest.ms.mff.cuni.cz/resq-doc-marker/

-We will test the process on a brand new file.
-In production though, you would start with a file that is ready, fully annotated, without any validation errors.
+We will test the process on a brand new file, though, in production, you would start with a file that is ready, fully annotated, without any validation errors.

 > **Note:** The file can be uploaded regardless of validation errors or missing values.

 Create a new file by clicking the `Create new file` button.
 Use the default form and click `Create` in the dialog.
 Switch to the `Annotate` mode in the top right mode selector.
 In the form, fill out an age of 42 in the `Age at stroke onset`, so that we have some data to see in the uploaded file.

 Now, in the top menu, click `Tools > Upload file to RES-Q`.
 You will be redirected to the login page of the RES-Q registry.
 Specifically, the *development* deployment at the domain `auth.dev.qualityregistry.org` (see the `dev` in the domain).
-Log in with your development RES-Q account.
+Log in with your **development RES-Q account**.

 > **Note:** The production deployment of DocMarker will redirect you to the production deployment of RES-Q registry.